zetelight/proj2-flask/README.md

 type `make install`

  The Makefile has a hacky workaround for a bug in the ubuntu version on ix, so this should work.
+(You'll learn much more about writing and using Makefiles in CIS 330.)

 What's really different is that we won't be running syllabus.py directly from the command line.
 Instead, it is loaded as a Python module by a tiny Python program called app.cgi.
 The 'cgi' suffix tells our web server to run the script, so we can reach it through the url `http://ix.cs.uoregon.edu/~michal/cis322/htbin/proj2-flask/app.cgi/`.